 Welcome to Highlands Hammock State Park

-Supporting a beautiful yet delicate ecosystem, central Florida’s Highlands Hammock possesses one of the state’s most unique and richly divergent collection of plant and animal life.
+Supporting a beautiful yet delicate ecosystem, central Florida’s Highlands Hammock possesses a unique and richly divergent collection of plant and animal life.

-As the park with more rare and endemic species than any other Florida state park, Highlands Hammock is a place where a sense of wilderness and history are preserved.
-Visitors may walk the trails where the Florida panther and black bear quietly pass beneath the ancient, towering oaks of a magnificent hydric hammock.
-Deer, alligators and a variety of birds also frequent the park.
+Highlands Hammock - with more rare and endemic species than any other Florida State Park - is a place where wilderness and history are preserved.
+Visitors can walk the trails where the Florida panther and black bear quietly pass beneath the ancient, towering oaks of a magnificent hydric hammock.
+Deer, alligators and a variety of birds frequent the park.

 With its beautiful old-growth hammock and variety of habitats and wildlife species, this is ...the Real Florida at its best.

-To see these natural wonders, explore nine trails on foot, including an elevated boardwalk through a cypress swamp.
-Make sure to travel our three-mile bike loop, or take the tram for those who prefer to sit back and leisurely take it all in.
+To see these natural wonders, hike any of our nine trails, including an elevated boardwalk through a cypress swamp.
+Make sure to travel our 3-mile bike loop, or take the tram for those who prefer to sit back and leisurely take it all in.